basemhesham/Silicon-Sprint-AUC/docs/index.md

 :link-type: doc

-Integrate the AES core with a Wishbone wrapper, configure the LibreLane flow, and execute the design pipeline from synthesis through Power Distribution Network generation.
+Integrate the AES core with a Wishbone wrapper, configure the LibreLane flow, and execute the design from synthesis through Power Distribution Network generation.

-**Topics covered:**
-- Wishbone wrapper RTL integration
-- {term}`SDC` timing constraint authoring
-- LibreLane `config.json` configuration
-- Classic and Optimizing flow execution
-- Pre-{term}`PnR` timing analysis and report interpretation

 +++
 *Requires completion of Module 0.*